1. What’s Wrong with My 3D Print?

-- Increase support density and the upper diameter of supports (please refer to this article for detailed suggestions)
+- Increase support density and upper diameter (for detailed suggestions, please refer to this article)

-If you are using a third-party resin or cannot find your resin on our official resin profile page, please use a resin exposure finder to dial in your settings.
+Check out our official resin profile and make sure you have dialed in the exposure time and lift height correctly.
 Light-off delay time is essential in resin 3D printing.
 With the correct settings, each layer will be printed in a much more stable manner, resulting in better quality 3D prints.
 Please refer to this article to learn more about light-off delay.